mattermost/mattermost-developer-documentation/site/content/integrate/apps/lifecycle/_index.md

 which stores all apps' static assets and manifest files.

 All files in the static folder of the bundle are considered to be the app's static assets and are stored in the above mentioned bucket.
 Stored assets also have semantic keys and are generated using the rule - `static/$appID_$appVersion/filename`.
 For example `servicenow` app's static file key can be `"static/com.mattermost.servicenow_0.1.0_app/photo.png"`.
-App developer does not need to worry about the static asset keys, Apps Plugin takes care of it.
+The app developer does not need to worry about the static asset keys, as the Apps Plugin takes care of it.

 The `manifest.json` file of an app is stored in the same S3 bucket as well with the key - `manifests/$appID_$appVersion.json`.

 ![](provisioning-in-3rd-party-aws.png)

-### Provisioning In Mattermost AWS Cloud
+### Provisioning in Mattermost AWS Cloud

 To be provisioned in AWS Mattermost Cloud an app bundle is uploaded to the specific S3 bucket.
 On a new app release, a bundle is created by the circleCI and uploaded to S3.
 [Mattermost apps cloud deployer](https://github.com/mattermost/mattermost-apps-cloud-deployer), running as a k8s cron job every hour, detects the S3 upload, creates appropriate lambda functions, assets, and manifest the same way the **appsclt** does for the third-party accounts.